-For the period of 12 months ended 31 December 2022, the balance of cash flows from investment activities resulted mainly from the following income and expenditures:
+For the period of 12 months ended 31 December 2023, the balance of cash flows from investment activities resulted mainly from the following income and expenditures:

-- Acquisitions of tangible and intangible assets, including purchases of buildings and property, plant and equipment for EUR 1,381 thousand and purchases of intangible assets for EUR 602 thousand. - Expenditures related to a research and development project for EUR 2,516 thousand. - Dividend received for EUR 7,391 thousand. - Acquisition of subsidiaries and associates related predominantly to INVENTION, a.s.
-(CEIT) (EUR 150 thousand) and from purchase of part of the company from Software foundation s.r.o.
-(EUR 150 thousand). - Acquisition of associates and joint ventures represent sale of share of the company LittleLane, a.s.
-(EUR 1 thousand). - Sale of investment in subsidiaries related to repayment of the receivable from sale of InterWay, a.s.
-(EUR 580 thousand). - Proceeds from sale of investment in associates represend repaymet of receivable from sale of shares of the company Prosoft KOŠICE, a.s.
-(EUR 200 thousand). - Loans collected (inflow) of EUR 3,670 thousand represend repayment of the loan granted to company Galvaniho 5, s.r.o.
-(EUR 2,760 thousand), company Asseco CEIT CZ, s.r.o.
-(EUR 600 thousand), company PROSOFT Košice, a.s.
-(EUR 280 thousand) and comapany EdgeCom, a.s.
-(EUR 30 thousand). - Loans granted (outflow) EUR 2,100 thousand represent loans granted to company Asseco CEIT CZ, s.r.o.
-(EUR 1,200 thousand) and Asseco CEIT, a.s.
-(EUR 900 thousand).
+- Acquisitions of tangible and intangible assets, including purchases of buildings and property, plant and equipment for EUR 418 thousand and purchases of intangible assets for EUR 141 thousand. - Expenditures related to a research and development project for EUR 806 thousand. - Dividend received for EUR 10,978 thousand. - Acquisition of subsidiaries related to foundation of the company DSDP s.r.o.
+(EUR 5 thousand). - Proceeds from sale of investment in subsidiaries related to repayment of the receivable from decrease of the Other Capital Founds of the company Galvaniho 5, s.r.o.
+(EUR 153 thousand). - Loans granted (outflow) EUR 200 thousand represent loans granted to company Asseco Central Europe Magyarország Zrt.